Could The Green Mediterranean Diet Be The Key To Longevity?

 There’s an abundance of research demonstrating positive benefits of following the Mediterranean diet.
 A landmark study from the 1950s found people living in the Mediterranean had lower rates of cardiovascular disease than other parts of the world, with scientists crediting diet as a key factor.
 More recently, research has focused more on brain health.
 A 2023 study linked the Mediterranean style of eating to lower rates of Alzheimer’s, while another found it has a positive impact on the gut microbiome, which is pivotal to overall health and particularly connected with cognitive function and mood.

-However, the green Mediterranean diet may be even more impactful.
-A 2022 study, published in Genome Med, explored how these small ‘green’ tweaks affect the gut microbiome.
+One of these studies, published in Genome Med in 2022, delved deeper into how these small ‘green’ tweaks affect the gut microbiome.
 Across an 18-month period, scientists tracked 294 participants with abdominal obesity, splitting them into three groups, each following one diet: standard ‘healthy dietary guidelines’, the Mediterranean diet, and the green Mediterranean diet.
-They found both of the latter resulted in significant changes to the gut microbiome, with the green version leading to ‘more prominent compositional changes.’
+They found both of the latter resulted in significant changes to the gut microbiome, with the green version leading to ‘more prominent compositional changes’.

 Researchers also measured proteins in the participants’ blood, finding that two proteins (Galectin-9 and Decorin) associated with brain ageing were reduced in those who followed the green Mediterranean diet.

-Anat Meir, PhD, a postdoctoral research fellow at Harvard Chan School and co-lead author of the study, says this ‘gives us a dynamic window into brain health, helping to reveal biological changes long before symptoms may appear.’
+Anat Meir, PhD, a postdoctoral research fellow at Harvard Chan School and co-lead author of the study, says this ‘gives us a dynamic window into brain health, helping to reveal biological changes long before symptoms may appear’.
 She adds: ‘By mapping these protein signatures, we gain powerful new insight into how interventions, such as diet, may help preserve cognitive function as we age.’

 Mankai, normally sold as a powder, is thought to be especially beneficial.
 A type of duckweed known scientifically as Wolffia globosa, the plant is a complete protein – meaning it contains all nine amino acids – which can be tricky to find outside of meat.
 It also contains an impressive 200 polyphenols, which provide anti-inflammatory and antioxidant effects, as well as vitamin A and zinc, two nutrients known to lower risk of illness.
 Plus, it’s a source of vitamin B12, which is important for keeping blood and nerve cells healthy.